chemafernandez/plentific/README.md

 * All API errors are wrapped in the `ApiException` class.

 ## Unit Tests
 This library is tested by PHPUnit class `UserServiceTest`, allocated in `tests` folder.
-To run the tests, execute this command in your terminal inside the directory `api-service`:
+To run the tests, execute the following command in your terminal from the `api-service` directory:
 * `vendor/bin/phpunit tests`

 ## Examples of use
 There is a folder `api-service-consumer` with 3 scripts as examples of use of the library.
-Before running the examples, execute this command in your terminal inside the directory `api-service-consumer` to download the PHP dependencies:
+Before running the examples, execute the following command in your terminal from the `api-service-consumer` directory to download the PHP dependencies:
 * `composer update`

 ### Examples

 #### getUserById.php
-This script shows how to call function `getUserById`from the library.
-To run the example, execute this command inside the directory `api-service-consumer`:
+This script shows how to call function `getUserById` from the library.
+To run the example, execute the following command in your terminal from the `api-service-consumer` directory:
 * `php getUserById.php`

 #### getUsersListByPage.php
-This script shows how to call function `getUsersListByPage`from the library.
-To run the example, execute this command inside the directory `api-service-consumer`:
+This script shows how to call function `getUsersListByPage` from the library.
+To run the example, execute the following command in your terminal from the `api-service-consumer` directory:
 * `php getUsersListByPage.php`

 #### createUser.php
-This script shows how to call function `createUser`from the library.
-To run the example, execute this command inside the directory `api-service-consumer`:
+This script shows how to call function `createUser` from the library.
+To run the example, execute the following command in your terminal from the `api-service-consumer` directory:
 * `php createUser.php`

 ## PSR-12
-To ensure the library compliance with PSR-12 stadndards, `psr` library is installed.
-To run the PSR-12 validation, execute this command in your terminal inside the directory `api-service`:
+To ensure the library complies with PSR-12 standards, the `psr` library is installed.
+To run the PSR-12 validation, execute the following command in your terminal from the `api-service` directory:
 * `vendor/bin/phpcs`

 ## PHPStan
 PHPStan analys library is installed.
-To run the PHPStan analys, execute this command in your terminal inside the directory `api-service`:
+To run the PHPStan analys, execute the following command in your terminal from the `api-service` directory:
 * `vendor/bin/phpstan`